-(C) An employer or other covered entity may be liable for sexual harassment committed by a supervisor, coworker, or third party.

-1. An employer or other covered entity is strictly liable for the harassing conduct of its agents or supervisors, regardless of whether the employer or other covered entity knew or should have known of the harassment.

-2. An employer or other covered entity is liable for harassment of an employee, applicant, or independent contractor, perpetrated by an employee other than an agent or supervisor, if the entity or its agents or supervisors knows or should have known of the harassment and fails to take immediate and appropriate corrective action.

-3. An employer or other covered entity is liable for the sexually harassing conduct of nonemployees towards its own employees where the employer, or its agents or supervisors, knows or should have known of the conduct and fails to take immediate and appropriate corrective action.

-4. An employee who harasses a co-employee is personally liable for the harassment, regardless of whether the employer knew or should have known of the conduct and/or failed to take appropriate corrective action.

-(g) Physical Appearance, Grooming, and Dress Standards.
+- (C) An employer or other covered entity may be liable for sexual harassment committed by a supervisor, coworker, or third party. - 1.
+An employer or other covered entity is strictly liable for the harassing conduct of its agents or supervisors, regardless of whether the employer or other covered entity knew or should have known of the harassment. - 2.
+An employer or other covered entity is liable for harassment of an employee, applicant, or independent contractor, perpetrated by an employee other than an agent or supervisor, if the entity or its agents or supervisors knows or should have known of the harassment and fails to take immediate and appropriate corrective action. - 3.
+An employer or other covered entity is liable for the sexually harassing conduct of nonemployees towards its own employees where the employer, or its agents or supervisors, knows or should have known of the conduct and fails to take immediate and appropriate corrective action. - 4.
+An employee who harasses a co-employee is personally liable for the harassment, regardless of whether the employer knew or should have known of the conduct and/or failed to take appropriate corrective action. - (g) Physical Appearance, Grooming, and Dress Standards.
 It is lawful for an employer or other covered entity to impose upon an applicant or employee physical appearance, grooming or dress standards that serve a legitimate business purpose, so long as any such standard does not discriminate based on an individual's sex, including gender, gender identity, or gender expression.
 However, if such a standard discriminates on the basis of sex and if it also significantly burdens the individual in his or her employment, it is unlawful.
 It is unlawful to require individuals to dress or groom themselves in a manner inconsistent with their gender identity or gender expression.
 It is unlawful to impose upon an applicant or employee any physical appearance, grooming or dress standard which is inconsistent with an individual's gender identity or gender expression, unless the employer can establish business necessity and does not discriminate based on an individual's sex, including gender, gender identity, or gender expression.

-(h) Recording of Gender and Name.(1) As provided in sections 11016(b)(1) and 11032(b)(2) of these regulations, inquiries that directly or indirectly identify an individual on the basis of It is unlawful to require an applicant or employee to identify the applicant's sex, including gender, gender identity, or gender expression, are unlawfulstate whether the individual is transgender unless the employer establishes a permissible defense.
-For recordkeeping purposes in accordance with 11013(b), anAn employer may request an applicant to provide this information solely on a voluntary basis similar to other protected categories.
+(h) Recording of Gender and Name

+- (1) It is unlawful to require an applicant or employee to identify the applicant's sex, including gender, gender identity, or gender expression, state whether the individual is transgender unless the employer establishes a permissible defense. - (2) If a job application form asksrequires an individual to identify as male or female, designation by the applicant of a gender that is inconsistent with the applicant's assigned
-(21) If, pursuant to a permissible defense or on a voluntary basis, a job application form asksrequires an individual to identify as male or female, designation by the applicant of a gender that is inconsistent with the applicant's assigned sex at birth or presumed gender shall not be considered fraudulent or a misrepresentation for the purpose of adverse action based on the applicant's designation, unless the employer establishes a permissible defense.
-An applicant's designation on an application form of a gender that is inconsistent with the applicant's assigned sex at birth or presumed gender may be considered fraudulent or a misrepresentation for the purpose of an adverse employment action based on the applicant's designation only if the employer establishes a permissible defense.

-(32) An employer shall not discriminate against an applicant based on the applicant's failure to designate male or female on an application form, except as noted in subsection (54) below.

-(343) If an employee requests to be identified with a preferred gender, name, and/or pronoun, including gender-neutral pronouns, an employer or other covered entity who fails to abide by the employee's stated preference may be liable under the Act, except as noted in subsection division (454) below.

-(454) An employer is permitted to shall may use an employee's gender or legal name as indicated in a government-issued identification document only if it is necessary to meet a legally-mandated obligation, but otherwise must identify the employee in accordance with the employee's gender identity and preferred name.
+- sex at birth or presumed gender shall not be considered fraudulent or a misrepresentation for the purpose of adverse action based on the applicant's designation. - (3) An employer shall not discriminate against an applicant based on the applicant's failure to designate male or female on an application form, except as noted in subsection (5) below. - (34) If an employee requests to be identified with a preferred gender, name, and/or pronoun, including gender-neutral pronouns, an employer or other covered entity who fails to abide by the employee's stated preference may be liable under the Act, except as noted in subsection division (45) below. - (45) An employer is permitted toshallmay use an employee's gender or legal name as indicated in a government-issued identification document only if it is necessary to meet a legally-mandated obligation, but otherwise must identify the employee in accordance with the employee's gender identity and preferred name.